HarudaySharma/MyAnimeList-CLI/README.md

 ## Short Term Goal

 complete the public routes handling and then create a client capable of requesting data from those public routes

+## Today's Task

+design how the user will use the script...
+- default script behaviour would be to search for anime.
+    - searching for an anime will give them with a fzf list.
+- to be explicit about searching "mal-cli search "name" "